Midterm 2 (Due 10 Apr)#

 Reminder of AI Policy for our class

-We adopt a policy that allows AI use for brainstorming, help, and editing.
+We can use AI for brainstorming, help, and editing.

 • AI cannot be used for direct answers or completion of assignments.